-* The emphasis of this web page has been safety, economy, and rationality.
-Only touched upon has been the contribution of speed to climate change.
+* The emphasis of this web page has been on safety, economy, and rationality.
+Only touched upon was the contribution of vehicular speed to climate change.
 Vehicles built for low speeds (such as those considered to be "NEVs") have a much lower "carbon footprint", even with an internal combustion engine.
 As electric vehicles, the battery pack might be 1/4th the weight and cost --and: 1/4th the disposal burden.
 (At this writing, lithium-ion batteries are only 5% recyclable, whereas traditional automitive lead-acid 12 volt batteries are 95 to 99% recyclable.^)

 That said, I must witness to the real problem: it's

 our growth mentality.
 The Earth is already struggling

 to support at least 3 times too many people.

 * Also: I've been neglecting the (political left's) holy grail of "mass transit": stinking diesel busses and the far more costly (to build, maintain and to operate per mile) "light rail" systems.

 * During my last ride on a public bus I sat next to an old fellow who had clearly and fragrantly crapped in his pants.
 In a better society I'd have called social services and seen to it that he got a welfare check --or the driver would have called ahead for such assistance.
 However, this being the real world, I simply stopped taking the bus.
 (There were other factors too.
 It was in the news that a street gang was perpetrating stuff on the passengers of that bus route.)